Blueberry Buckle

 This Blueberry Buckle is loaded with tons of blueberries and baked with a cinnamon streusel crumb topping.
-It’s a wonderful coffee cake for brunch!
+It’s a wonderful coffee cake for brunch, and is very easy to make!

 If you’re not familiar with a buckle, it’s a coffee cake with a streusel crumb topping that gets it name from how it “buckles” and cracks as it bakes.
 It has a tender cakey texture to it and is loaded with blueberries.

-I originally adapted this recipe from Alton Brown, but over time have changed things a bit.
+The first time I made this, I originally used a recipe from Alton Brown, but over time have changed things a bit.

-His version calls for cake flour, but truthfully I don’t really keep cake flour in my pantry.
-So my updated version uses all-purpose (and a little bit less, to keep it lighter), among other changes.
+His version calls for cake flour, but like most people, I rarely keep cake flour in my pantry.
+So my updated version uses all-purpose flour (and a little bit less, to keep it lighter), among other changes.

 What’s nice too is you can use either fresh OR frozen blueberries.

-If it’s the summer and fresh blueberries are pretty cheap, I’ll use those, but frozen works for the rest of the year!
+If it’s the summer and fresh blueberries are pretty cheap, I’ll use those, but frozen is a great choice for the rest of the year when I want blueberry desserts like this one!

 Mix the egg in, then add half the dry ingredients: